apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Fan out flow
 ------------

-As discussed in previous section, Flume support fanning out the flow from one source to multiple channels.
+As discussed in previous section, Flume supports fanning out the flow from one source to multiple channels.
 There are two modes of fan out, replicating and multiplexing.
-In the replicating flow the event is sent to all the configured channels.
+In the replicating flow, the event is sent to all the configured channels.
 In case of multiplexing, the event is sent to only a subset of qualifying channels.
 To fan out the flow, one needs to specify a list of channels for a source and the policy for the fanning it out.
 This is done by adding a channel "selector" that can be replicating or multiplexing.
 Then further specify the selection rules if it's a multiplexer.
-If you don't specify an selector, then by default it's replicating:
+If you don't specify a selector, then by default it's replicating:

 .. code-block:: properties